ncsa/react-template/README.md

 `FaviconsWebpackPlugin`: Generates favorite icons from the image in `src/images/favicon.png`.

-`MiniCssExtractPlugin`: Extracts the stying from JS files into css files.
+`MiniCssExtractPlugin`: Extracts the styling from JS files into css files.

 `CleanWebpackPlugin`: Removes and cleans up the build folder before a new build.